 Teachers and students rely on the RACE or RACES writing strategies to construct high-quality answers using text evidence.

-WHAT IS THE RACE/RACES WRITING RESPONSE STRATEGY?
+WHAT IS THE RACE – RACES WRITING RESPONSE STRATEGY?

-Students and teachers rely on the RACE/RACES written response strategy for a good reason.
+Students and teachers rely on the RACE – RACES written response strategy for a good reason.
 It’s a simple method for teaching students how to answer text-based questions.
-RACE/RACES helps students remember the key components of a quality response as they answer questions about a passage, story, or text.

 WHY SHOULD TEACHERS USE RACE/RACES?